top of page

 Overskrift

-For families, Lom offers two kindergartens, two primary schools, and a secondary school.
+For families, Lom offers two kindergartens, a primary school, and a secondary school.
 And for sports lovers?
 Lom Sports Club offers everything from skiing (of course) and ice hockey to football, spinning, and hiking groups.
 To name a few.

 Bildekreditering